 China was at the head of the class when it came to the manufacture of consumer electronic devices.
 However, Mexico's workforce has become more skilled through the assembly of other items related to the aerospace, automotive and medical device industries, consumer electronics companies began exploring the country as an alternative to having their goods made in China.

-Understanding the growth of the consumer electronics industry in Mexico
+Growth of the consumer electronics industry in Mexico

 According to Maquila Reference, the Baja California region of Mexico has been the epicenter of the consumer electronics manufacturing industry in the country, specifically, and North America in general, over the last 30 years.
 Baja California has a well established reputation for making intellectual property protection a priority.
-As a result, foreign companies have invested as much as $500 million in Mexico's electronics distribution market and $5 billion in the components market.
+As a result, foreign companies have invested as much as $500 million in Mexico's electronics distribution market and $5 billion in the components manufacturing market.

 Currently, there are more than 92,000 people who live in Mexico working in the consumer electronics manufacturing industry.
 In addition, as many as 200 well known companies such as Samsung, Bose, Sony and Panasonic have a presence in the country.